quaris628/EinsteinEditor/README.md

  - Create/Delete synapses
  - Edit/View synapse strengths
  - Drag neurons around the brain editor area
- - Handle window resizing (smaller than 1280 x 720)
+ - Gracefully handle window resizing (up to 2048x1080)

 What this can't do (and probably never will):
  - Edit bibite genes